ESG Data

 Boundary for Water Usage

-1. For the fiscal year 2019 to 2020, facilities for which disclosure is required under the Act on Rationalizing Energy Use are included.
+1. For FY2019 to 2020, facilities for which disclosure is required under the Act on the Rationalization etc. of Energy Use are included.
 However, some facilities are excluded.

-2. For the fiscal year 2021 onward, facilities owned or hired by Mitsui Fudosan and consolidated subsidiaries that own buildings or have 100 or more employees, as well as a company with high CO2 emissions (Mitsui Fudosan TG Smart Energy Co., Ltd.) are included.
+2. For FY2021 onward, facilities owned or hired by Mitsui Fudosan and consolidated subsidiaries that own buildings or have 100 or more employees, as well as a company with high CO2 emissions (Mitsui Fudosan TG Smart Energy Co., Ltd.) are included.

 Environmental Pollution and Resources